23W-GBAC/Adedipe23/README.md

 ### 2000s: Rise of Data-Driven AI and Big Data

   * The 2000s witnessed a shift toward data-driven approaches in AI.
-The availability of large datasets and improvements in computing power contributed to advancements in machine learning and the emergence of Big Data analytics.
+The availability of large datasets and improvements in computing power contributed to advancements in machine learning and the emergence of Big Data analytics.Further advances in machine learning, deep learning, NLP, speech recognition and computer vision gave rise to products and services that have shaped the way we live today.
+These include the 2000 launch of Google's search engine and the 2001 launch of Amazon's recommendation engine.
+Netflix developed its recommendation system for movies, Facebook introduced its facial recognition system and Microsoft launched its speech recognition system for transcribing speech into text.
+IBM launched Watson and Google started its self-driving initiative, Waymo

  ### 2010s: Deep Learning Dominance and AI Applications

  * Deep learning, a subfield of machine learning involving neural networks with multiple layers, gained prominence in the 2010s.
-Breakthroughs in image and speech recognition, natural language processing, and autonomous systems fueled the application of AI in various industries.
+Breakthroughs in image and speech recognition, natural language processing, and autonomous systems fueled the application of AI in various industries.The decade between 2010 and 2020 saw a steady stream of AI developments.
+These include the launch of Apple's Siri and Amazon's Alexa voice assistants; IBM Watson's victories on Jeopardy; self-driving cars; the development of the first generative adversarial network; the launch of TensorFlow, Google's open source deep learning framework; the founding of research lab OpenAI, developers of the GPT-3 language model and Dall-E image generator; the defeat of world Go champion Lee Sedol by Google DeepMind's AlphaGo; and the implementation of AI-based systems that detect cancers with a high degree of accuracy.

  ### Present and Future: Continued Advancements and Ethical Considerations